AkumaVenom/PokemonVortexCustom-WebBrowserMMO/README.md

-# PokemonVortexCustom-WebBrowserMMO-WebServer
+# PokemonVortexCustom-WebBrowserMMO-WebServer WIP

-# Pokémon Vortex — Production Sci‑Fi Reconstruction
+# Pokémon Vortex — Production Sci‑Fi Reconstruction - WIP

 This package is a carefully modernized reconstruction of the recovered Pokémon Vortex browser RPG source, prepared for a current XAMPP/PHP environment.